Significant Accounting Policies

 On August 5, 2020, the Company completed a follow-on offering for the sale of 25,000,000 shares of common stock by selling stockholders at an offering price of $41.10 per share.
 The Company did not receive any proceeds from the sale of common stock by the selling stockholders.

 Unaudited interim consolidated financial information

-The accompanying interim condensed consolidated balance sheet as of September 30, 2020 and the interim condensed consolidated statements of operations, statements of shareholders’ equity / member’s deficit for the three and six months ended September 30, 2020 and 2019, statements of cash flows for the six months ended September 30, 2020 and 2019, and the related disclosures, are unaudited.
-In management’s opinion, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and includes all normal and recurring adjustments necessary for the fair presentation of the Company’s financial position as of September 30, 2020, its results of operations for the three and six months ended September 30, 2020 and 2019, and its cash flows for the six months ended September 30, 2020 and 2019 in accordance with U.S. GAAP.
-The results for the three and six months ended September 30, 2020 are not necessarily indicative of the results to be expected for the full fiscal year or any other interim period.
+The accompanying interim condensed consolidated balance sheet as of December 31, 2020 and the interim condensed consolidated statements of operations, statements of comprehensive income (loss), and statements of shareholders’ equity / member’s deficit for the three and nine months ended December 31, 2020 and 2019, statements of cash flows for the nine months ended December 31, 2020 and 2019, and the related disclosures, are unaudited.
+In management’s opinion, the unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited consolidated financial statements and includes all normal and recurring adjustments necessary for the fair presentation of the Company’s financial position as of December 31, 2020, its results of operations for the three and nine months ended December 31, 2020 and 2019, and its cash flows for the nine months ended December 31, 2020 and 2019 in accordance with U.S. GAAP.
+The results for the three and nine months ended December 31, 2020 are not necessarily indicative of the results to be expected for the full fiscal year or any other interim period.